2vg/rathole/README.md

 token = "whatever" # Necessary if `server.default_token` not set
 bind_addr = "0.0.0.0:8081" # Necessary.
 The address of the service is exposed at.
 Generally only the port needs to be change. nodelay = true # Optional.
 Same as the client
+# blacklist takes precedence over whitelist.
+# If both have the same IPs, the blacklist will take precedence so the process will be skipped.
+blacklist = ["1.2.3.4"] # Optional.
+IPs added here will be skipped when transferring data. whitelist = ["1.2.3.4"] # Optional.
+IPs added here will work as usual and will skip processing other IPs.

 [server.services.service2]
 bind_addr = "0.0.0.1:8082"